zodb/relstorage/README.txt

 ``blob-dir``
-        If supplied, the storage will provide ZODB blob support; this parameter specifies the name of the directory to hold blob data.
+        If supplied, the storage will provide ZODB blob support; this option specifies the name of the directory to hold blob data.
         The directory will be created if it does not exist.
 If no value (or an empty value) is provided, then no blob support will be provided.